-- "Initial Setup with the CXFS GUI" on page 160 - "Initial Setup with the cxfs\admin Command" on page 164 - "Initial Setup with the cmgr Command" on page 168
+- "Initial Setup with the CXFS GUI" on page 167 - "Initial Setup with the cxfs\admin Command" on page 172

 Caution: You should only use one configuration tool at a time to make changes.

 The following procedures provide an overview of the basic steps to set up a cluster.
 You will first define a server-capable node from which you perform administrative tasks, and then the other components of the cluster.